siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/CICS/steps.md

 ### Overview of output properties

-A step in UrbanCode Deploy is able to return output properties.
+A step in DevOps Deploy is able to return output properties.
 These can be used in the step post-processing script and to pass information between steps.
-For an example workflow using output properties, see [Properties](http://www.ibm.com/support/knowledgecenter/SS4GSP_7.2.0/com.ibm.udeploy.doc/topics/ud_properties_overview.html "Properties") in the UrbanCode Deploy documentation.
+For an example workflow using output properties, see [Properties](http://www.ibm.com/support/knowledgecenter/SS4GSP_7.2.0/com.ibm.udeploy.doc/topics/ud_properties_overview.html "Properties") in the DevOps Deploy documentation.

 ### The cics.response.errors output property